ferosas/BayesianAtHeart/README.md

 ## Background: A Bayesian approach for the estimation of HR dynamics

 The conventional method to calculate heart rate involves inferring how many beats one would expect per minute on average given the observation of $N_\text{b}$ beats over a period of time of $T$ seconds, which leads to the estimate $\text{HR}=60 N_\text{b} / T$.
-If one is interested in a dynamical description of how the heart rate fluctuates over time, one can follow the same rationale and reduce the time period to the limit where $N_\text{b}\to1$ and $T$ becomes equal to the inter-beat interval $I_\text{b}$,  leading to the following estimate of the ``instantaneous'' heart rate:
+If one is interested in a dynamical description of how the heart rate fluctuates over time, one can follow the same rationale and reduce the time period to the limit where $N_\text{b}\to1$ and $T$ becomes equal to the inter-beat interval $I_\text{b}$,  leading to the following estimate of the "instantaneous" heart rate:
 $$\text{HR}(t) = \frac{60}{I_\text{b}(t)}.$$

 From a statistical perspective, this expression can be understood as the outcome of an elementary frequentist method of inference that delivers a point estimate for the average number of beats per minute - in fact, it is the number of beats one would see if all beats were separated by the same inter-beat interval $I_\text{b}$.
 As such, it has the strengths and weaknesses of frequentist approaches: it is conceptually simple and computationally lightweight, although it cannot estimate its own uncertainty or incorporate prior knowledge on plausible heart rate values.
 Furthermore, as $\text{HR}(t)$ ignores previous inter-beat interval values, errors in the estimation of $I_\text{b}(t)$ inevitably lead to overestimations of heart rate fluctuations.